kelstho/cosmologue/README.md

 # Cosmologue
-We created this app as a way for people to stay in touch with nature and the cosmic forces that are constantly at work in our lives.
+We created this app as a way for people to stay in touch with nature and the cosmic forces that are constantly at work in our lives by combining astronomy with astrology.
 Cosmologue allows users to view a feed of NASA news, a photo of the day + description, upcoming cosmic events (both as a list and in calendar form), and personalized astrological information.
 A user can create a profile where they choose a user name, a password, and provide their astrological sign.
 The user can then log in to their profile page, which will allow them to view information that is updated on a daily basis about their horoscope.

 ## Home
 ![Home Page](/client/src/assets/images/home.png?raw=true)